apache/kafka-site/content/en/26/streams/developer-guide/running-app.md

 type: docs
 ---

-# Running Streams Applications

 You can run Java applications that use the Kafka Streams library without any additional configuration or requirements.
 Kafka Streams also provides the ability to receive notification of the various states of the application.
 The ability to monitor the runtime status is discussed in [the monitoring guide](/#kafka_streams_monitoring).

-**Table of Contents**

-  * Starting a Kafka Streams application
-  * Elastic scaling of your application
-    * Adding capacity to your application
-    * Removing capacity from your application
-    * State restoration during workload rebalance
-    * Determining how many application instances to run